d0sboots/PerfectTower/dimensions/README.md

 Usage: dimensions search [OPTIONS]

 Options:
       --coord-min <X> <Y>              Minimum bound for coords --coord-max <X> <Y>              Maximum bound for coords, inclusive -n, --name <NAME>                    Regex that the dimension name must match.
+Case-insensitive.
                                        Implicitly includes starting/ending ^$ [default: ]
-      --stack-min <STACK_MIN>  Minimum number of resource stacks (shown as "Resources" in-game) per dimension [default: 1]
+      --stack-min <MIN>                Minimum number of resource stacks (shown as "Resources" in-game) per dimension [default: 1]
-      --stack-max <STACK_MAX>  Maximum number of resource stacks (shown as "Resources" in-game) per dimension, inclusive [default: 3]
+      --stack-max <MAX>                Maximum number of resource stacks (shown as "Resources" in-game) per dimension, inclusive [default: 3]
-      --filter <FILTER>        How to filter resource stacks. "all" means all stacks must meet the critera, "any" means at least one must [default: any] [possible
-                               values: all, any]
+      --filter <FILTER>                How to filter resource stacks. "all" means all stacks must meet the critera, "any" means at least one must [default: any] [possible values: all, any]
-      --qty-min <QTY_MIN>      Minimum res/sec for resource stacks.
-Can also be specified in hex from 0x000000 to 0xffffff [default: 0.001]
-      --qty-max <QTY_MAX>      Maximum res/sec for resource stacks.
+      --qty-min <MIN>                  Minimum res/sec for resource stacks.
+Can also be specified in hex from 0x000000 to 0xffffff [default: 0.001] --qty-max <MAX>                  Maximum res/sec for resource stacks.
 Can also be specified in hex from 0x000000 to 0xffffff.
-Inclusive [default: 8.5] -h, --help                   Print help information
+Inclusive [default: 8.5] --tolerance <TOLERANCE>          Search for dimensions with a cost within <tolerance> of x.5.
+                                       This stress-tests the generation algorithm, and is of little use otherwise [default: 0.5]
+      --cost-min <MIN>                 Minimum cost for dimensions [default: 1] --cost-max <MAX>                 Maximum cost for dimensions.
+Inclusive [default: 5392] --resource-name <RESOURCE_NAME>  Regex that the resource name must match.
+This matches the full name, including flavor text bits like "Ore" or "Droplets of".
+Case-insensitive.
+Implicitly includes starting/ending ^$
+                                       [default: ]
+      --properties-min <MIN>           Minimum number of properties on a resource [default: 1] --properties-max <MAX>           Maximum number of properties on a resource.
+Set this to 1 to find "pures".
+Inclusive [default: 5]
+      --anyprop-min <MIN>              Minimum value that *some* property much achieve to be a valid resource [default: 1]
+      --anyprop-max <MAX>              Maximum value that *some* property much achieve to be a valid resource.
+Inclusive [default: 100]
+      --allprop-min <MIN>              Minimum value that *all* properties much achieve to be a valid resource [default: 1]
+      --allprop-max <MAX>              Maximum value that *all* properties much achieve to be a valid resource.
+Inclusive [default: 100]
+      --sumprop-min <MIN>              Minimum sum of all property values.
+Note that as there are more properties, their maximum decreases, so that the sum stays roughly in the same range [default: 1] --sumprop-max <MAX>              Minimum sum of all property values.
+Note that as there are more properties, their maximum decreases, so that the sum stays roughly in the same range [default: 105] -h, --help                           Print help information
 ```

 ## The compact format